eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/mailer.rst

 Configuration
 -------------

-Add the Mailer configuration file, setting correctly which will be the SMTP server, the sender, the mail recipients, etc:
+Add the Mailer configuration file and set correctly which will be the SMTP server, the sender, the mail recipients, etc:

 **Example:** /etc/sensu/conf.d/handlers/mailer.json